preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users/index.rst

 + **ADD IMAGE**: To add an image of the user, click here and use the Media picker to find the image.
 + **Account Enabled**: When this user should be activated, select this option.
 + **Authentication information**: Add an authentication e-mail.
 This is mandatory.
 If needed, enter a  phone number for mobile authentication.
-+ **Send on-boarding link by e-mail to user**: You can chosse to send an on-boarding e-mail to the user by selecting this option.
-The e-mail is sent when the user is saved.
++ **Send on-boarding link by email to user**: You can chosse to send an on-boarding email to the user by selecting this option.
+The email is sent when the user is saved.

 Delete a user
 --------------